Looking for a fun St. Patrick's Day dessert? Try these gold coin butter cookies! They are easy, sweet, and just might bring you good luck!

-Butter cookies are a light, crispy cookie with a subtle sweet butter flavor instead of the sweet sugary flavor of a sugar cookie.
+Butter cookies are light, crispy cookies with a subtle sweet butter flavor instead of the sweet sugary flavor of a sugar cookie.
 They are also not meant to be a soft, moist cookie.

 Can I substitute margarine for the butter?

 No, no, no!
 Margarine will make these cookies taste awful!
-These cookies dependent on the butter for their flavor and structure.
+These cookies depend on the butter for their flavor and structure.

 What other St. Patrick's Day desserts can I try?